bohnertchris/experience-manager-htl.en/help/using/global-objects.md

 Comment Type: draft

 <p> </p>
-<p>JS-specific context variables: These supply access to asynchronous implementions of all the Java objects listed below).
-To write HTL code that is protable to granite.js, you must use the variables provided by aem and sly, not the native Java variables.</p>
+<p>JS-specific context variables: These supply access to asynchronous implementations of all the Java objects listed below).
+To write HTL code that is portable to granite.js, you must use the variables provided by aem and sly, not the native Java variables.</p>
 <ul>
  <li>wcm
   <ul>